rednblkx/HomeKey-ESP32/README.md

 The project aims to be the easy DIY solution for using Apple's HomeKey feature without the need to purchase a compatible smart lock that you probably don't want.
 HomeKey-ESP32 brings Apple's secure NFC-based unlocking to an ESP32 module near you, enabling you to unlock doors and whatnot with a simple tap of your iPhone or Apple Watch.

-**No proprietary hardware required** – just an ESP32 and a PN532 NFC module
+**No proprietary hardware required** – just an ESP32 and one of the supported NFC modules

 > [!WARNING]
 > The flash memory is not encrypted as this kinda started as a pet project of mine but a lot of people started using